 - R-values: When we talk about R-value, we refer to the resistance a material has to heat flow.
 The higher the R-value, the greater the insulating power.
 (You can read general information about R-values from Energy.gov.)

 - Window Inserts: When window inserts are chosen, the solid panel is removed and the window insert panel is secured in its place.
 Depending on your privacy preferences, you can have window inserts mounted higher or lower on your door.
 Also, obscure glass can be purchased for an additional cost for added security.

 - Decorative Door Framing: Here at Conestoga Buildings, we offer dutch and arch door framing, along with the standard square corners.
 Dutch style is framed in wood with 45-degree angles while Arch style is framed with Azek (a composite material), creating an above arch.

 Hopefully this brief explanation of overhead doors helps during the planning of your new garage.
 There is no ‘wrong’ choice of overhead doors, just the right choice for your personal style.
-You can download our Custom Garages brochure to learn more about overhead door options and about constructing your new post frame garage.
+To learn more about overhead door options and about constructing your new post frame garage, contact us today!